r1pk/filmtab-server/README.md

   ```
     message {
       currentPlayedSeconds: number - calculated number of played seconds based on timestamp and played seconds from last action
+      updateTimestamp: number - time at which the event was sent
     }
   ```
   The purpose of this method is to send the current played seconds to the user who joined while the video is playing.